robertmora/robertmora.github.io/_pages/about.md

 News
 ======
+- [Publication](){:.tag .tag--pub} **[December '25]** Our paper "AGORAN: An Agentic Open Marketplace for 6G RAN Automation" has been accepted for publication in Elsevier Computer Networks!
+Congrats to Ilias and everyone involved!
 - [Service](){:.tag .tag--service} **[November '25]** I've been appointed as co-chair of the Generative Edge AI Working Group of the Edge AI Foundation for the next term!
 Thanks to Danilo Pau, Pete Bernard, and everyone at the foundation for the trust.
 - [Talk](){:.tag .tag--talk} **[November '25]** I delivered my talk “Four Forums Later: How Generative AI at the Edge Has Evolved and Keeps Evolving” at the 4th Generative Edge AI Forum, organized by the Edge AI Foundation.
 You can watch the talk [here](https://youtu.be/oTso-e2JCyU?t=11096){:target="_blank"}, and the presentation slides are available [here](https://github.com/robertmora/robertmora.github.io/blob/master/files/Roberto%20Morabito_4th%20Forum_Four%20Forums%20Later_How%20GenAI%20at%20the%20Edge%20Has%20Evolved_final.pdf){:target="_blank"}.
 - [Publication](){:.tag .tag--pub} **[November '25]** Our article "Agentic TinyML for Intent-aware Handover in 6G Wireless Networks" is accepted in IEEE Wireless Communications Magazine, in collaboration with the University of Oulu, University of Helsinki, and RISE.
 Congrats to Alaa!
 Preprint available [here](https://github.com/robertmora/robertmora.github.io/blob/master/files/Agentic%20TinyML%20for%20Intent-aware%20Handover%20in%206G%20Wireless%20Networks.pdf){:target="_blank"}.